seggi/hapms/README.md

-Make use to have python, flask, Node.js and react.js installed on your machine before running it.
+Make sure you have python, flask, Node.js and react.js installed on your machine before running it.
 Then install all dependencies of python (requirements.txt)

 After install all requirements